-High productivity, flexibility and ease of use.
+Productivity, flexibility and ease of use.
 These are the strong points of the system designed and developed by the company of Parma Ronchini Massimo Srl, in which Kuka robots represent the indispensable technological heart.

 Founded in 1985 as a service company for the industry with the production of models and molds in resin and composite materials, the Parma-based company Ronchini Massimo, after some years, began to deal with electronic controls and numerical control, production of pantographs and milling machines with 5 interpolated axes.

 A continuous and constant technological growth that today allows it to stand out on the market, operating mainly on three divisions: components, machines and services.

 «In addition to the design and production of numerical control pantographs – specifies the owner and commercial director Filippo Ronchini – currently our company is able to manage and offer a wide range of components for the self-construction and automation of CN systems, up to to complete processing plants ».

 Among these stands out RM-RoboCut3D, the new line of automated solutions for robotic milling of different materials; installations in which the company of San Michele Tiorre – Felino (PR) decided to use Kuka robots.